redhat-developer/devspaces-chectl/README.md

       Path to the templates folder

   --[no-]auto-update
-      Auto update approval strategy for installation CodeReady Workspaces.
+      Auto update approval strategy for installation Red Hat OpenShift Dev Spaces.
-      With this strategy will be provided auto-update CodeReady Workspaces without any human interaction.
+      With this strategy will be provided auto-update Red Hat OpenShift Dev Spaces without any human interaction.
       By default this flag is enabled.
       This parameter is used only when the installer is 'olm'.